THIS EVENT HAS ALREADY TAKEN PLACE AND REGISTRATION IS CLOSED.

 FOR BUSINESS LEADERS, SALES MANAGERS AND TECHNOLOGY MANAGERS

-“Sharing Best Practice” is designed to allow senior executives, sales managers and technology managers to gather in small groups in three parallel sessions and really “get behind the numbers” of a traditional benchmarking study.
+“Sharing Best Practice” is designed to allow senior executives, sales managers and the newly named technology managers to gather in small groups in three parallel sessions and really “get behind the numbers” of a traditional benchmarking study.
 So rather than just learning that the average online revenue growth is 45%, whilst yours is only 23%, you can identify and quiz the best performers who are achieving 70+% to find out exactly what they’re doing to deliver the better numbers.

 To do this, we need to collect just a few key metrics from you in advance.
 These are listed on the “Sharing Best Practice” questionnaires with examples to illustrate what we’re looking for, and suggestions for how to interpret them.

 ICMA is home to many different business models, and so whilst the ICMA Board has selected metrics that are as universal and meaningful as possible so that we can compare “apples with apples”, you will need to use your common sense.
 Please feel free to contact Head Office if you are at all uncertain about anything.